-- In "Sparkle Matter Matters", Puppycorn trips and gets his horn in Unikitty's eye.
-It causes her to go "angry kitty" and start producing angry sparkle matter instead of sad sparkle matter.
+- In "Sparkle Matter Matters", Puppycorn trips and gets his horn in Unikitty's eye, which causes her to go "angry kitty" and start producing angry sparkle matter instead of sad sparkle matter.
 This scene is censored in the UK release of the episode.

 - Master Frown, while stuck inside a snowman, gets a carrot lodged into his eye in "No Day Like Snow Day".